 ISMA resolutions, introduced each year at the ISMA House of Delegates, drive ISMA’s policy and legislative agenda.
-Monday, July 15, was the deadline to submit resolutions for this year’s Sept.
-13-15 convention.
+The deadline to submit resolutions is July 13.

 Only ISMA members may submit resolutions.
 To minimize the need for amendments and maximize your resolution’s chance of success, please adhere to the following resolution-writing guidelines.

 - Determine an action or position on an issue that you would like ISMA to take.
 Then, as succinctly as possible, state the action or position and the reasons.

 - Research current policy on your issue.
 If your resolution asks ISMA to do something, check the ISMA Public Policy Manual to see whether or how the issue has already been addressed.
 If your resolution asks the AMA to take action, check the AMA Policy Finder.